-The next editions of Best Practice Guides will be available for download beginning July 2017.
+The 2017 editions of Best Practices Guides are available for download.

-The environment and threats surrounding sporting events change, and as a result, should be considered a living document that must change to meet challenges, take advantage of new resources, and avoid the development of patterns that could result in a security or safety risk.
-Continuous improvement should be the standard by which each sport organization’s safety and security plan is reviewed and refreshed.
+The environment and threats surrounding sporting events change, and as a result, guidance on best practices should be considered a living document that must change to address emerging challenges, take advantage of new resources, and avoid the development of patterns that could result in a security or safety risk.
+Continuous improvement should be the standard by which each sport organization’s safety and security plans are reviewed and refreshed.

-In order to obtain the mission described above, the National Center for Spectator Sports Safety and Security (NCS4) at the University of Southern Mississippi hosts annual summits for Intercollegiate Athletics, Interscholastic Athletics; Professional Sport Facilities; and Marathons).
+In order to achieve the mission described above, the National Center for Spectator Sports Safety and Security (NCS4) at the University of Southern Mississippi hosts annual summits for Intercollegiate Athletics, Interscholastic Athletics; Commercial Sport and Entertainment Facilities; and Marathons and Running Events.

-Representatives from the following areas such as event managers, law enforcement, emergency managers, fire, medical, technologist and public safety agencies addressed their current safety and security issues, identified solutions as well as proposed future best practices through professional collaboration.
+During these summits, representatives from event management, facilities operations law enforcement, emergency management, fire, emergency medical services, technology firms, and public safety agencies discuss current safety and security issues, identify solutions, and propose future best practices through professional collaboration.

-The intent of NCS4 is to share these important documents in order to assist those responsible for safety and security at sporting events.
-It is our hope these events as well as the governing bodies will adopt these important practices.
+The NCS4 provides open-access (free download) to the resulting best practice guidebooks in order to assist those responsible for safety and security at sporting events.
+The NCS4 encourages venue and event operators, as well as governing bodies (spot leagues, associations, and federations) to adopt these important practices.
 If you would like to participate in future summits, please let us know.